 If any of these symptoms occur without apparent reason, call your nurse or doctor right away.

-Lactic acidosis is very rare.
+In the current era, lactic acidosis is very rare.
 If you do develop any of these symptoms, it does not necessarily mean you have lactic acidosis, but you should still let your doctor know right away.